thyagostall/html5-game-canvas-sandbox/README.md

 #Building

 To build this project you need to have **gulp.js** installed.
+Along with the **gulp** it is necessary to install some additional plugins.

+To install them, execute the following commands:

+    npm install gulp-jshint --save-dev
+    npm install gulp-changed --save-dev
+    npm install gulp-imagemin --save-dev
+    npm install gulp-strip-debug --save-dev
+    npm install gulp-uglify --save-dev

-The run the building
+To run the building process:
-process:

     gulp

 It will run **jshint** on the source code, compress the images and compress the JavaScript code.

-#Installing

-Just copy the content of the **dist** directory.

 #Embedding

+Copy the content of the **dist** directory.

 Include **game.js** script in your web page and create a **canvas** element.
 After that, create a **Pong** object and call the **startGame** method.
 See